Shawn J. Harris

 Director of North America Sales, SmartSight | EMA, Zebra Technologies

 Views expressed on author’s social media accounts do not necessarily reflect those of Zebra Technologies.

-Shawn Harris currently leads the development of customer partnerships and strategy for Zebra’s artificial intelligence (AI)-powered multi sensor platform SmartLens.
-In this business development role, Mr. Harris helps Zebra’s retail customers navigate the ever-changing retail landscape and truly digitize their store floors.
-He provides thought leadership, pragmatic insights and innovative solutions on issues pertaining to the implications of AI for business strategy, customer experience, inventory visibility and staff productivity.
+Shawn currently leads go-to-market efforts for Zebra’s SmartSight, as Director of North American Sales.
+Leveraging Zebra’s over 50 years of experience building purpose-built solutions for retail, SmartSight is Zebra’s inaugural intelligent automation service offering for retail.
+In this role, Mr. Harris helps Zebra’s retail customers navigate the ever-changing retail landscape and truly digitize their store floors.
+He provides thought leadership, pragmatic insights and innovative solutions on issues pertaining to the implications of Intelligent Automation and Artificial Intelligence for business strategy, customer experience, inventory visibility and staff productivity.

 Mr. Harris’ passion rests in brick-and-mortar and digital retail technology, operations and customer experiences.
 That has spilled over into supply chain management; he has a strong understanding of the complexity of the timebound matching of supply to demand.

 He has been involved with store systems, ecommerce, and order management technologies for over 15 years and has served in various management and consulting roles with tier-one retailers, including TJX Cos, Staples, BJ’s, O’Reilly Auto Parts, and Uniqlo (Fast Retailing).
 Mr. Harris also founded a luxury menswear brand, which most was known for designing and manufacturing clothing for some of New England’s most regarded corporate executives and professional athletes across the country.